Makerere University: Unrest in the 2000s

 The university was closed three times between 2006 and 2016.

-Beginning on 1 August 2016, the non-teaching staff went on strike demanding their back pay.
-The strike lasted three weeks and the government agreed to pay them by the end of October; however, the government failed to do so.
-This was but one more broken promise in the cycle of failed promises, strikes and more promises.
+Beginning on 1 August 2016, the non-teaching staff went on strike demanding back pay.
+The strike lasted three weeks and the government agreed to pay them by the end of October; however, the government failed to make the payment.
+This was but one more broken promise in a cycle of failed promises, strikes and more promises.
 That strike was followed by a strike of the lecturers over unpaid incentive pay, and that strike was joined by students in solidarity.
 This led to President Yoweri Museveni closing the university "indefinitely".
 Additional protests, including from parents whose children were left hanging in mid-semester, led to Museveni appointing a special commission to try to rectify the situation but with no promises of reopening.
 The commission's report was due in late February 2017.

-On the 20th of September, 2020, the main building of Makerere University (the Ivory Tower) was severely damaged by fire, allegedly following a probe by Uganda Parliament into financial mismanagement by university authorities.
+On 20 September 2020, the main building of Makerere University (the Ivory Tower) was severely damaged by fire, allegedly following a probe by Uganda Parliament into financial mismanagement by university authorities.

-Rankings and reputation
+100-year anniversary

+In 2022, the university celebrated its centenary since its establishment as Makerere College in 1922.
+The institution was granted additional land for expansion into a university by Nsibirwa, a former prime minister of the Buganda Kingdom, in 1945.
+Despite facing numerous challenges in Uganda's political, social, and academic history, the institution has persevered for a century.

+On October 7, 2022, a ceremony commemorating the centenary was held at Freedom Square, with Ugandan President Yoweri Museveni in attendance.
+A statue monument was unveiled at the entrance of the university's Freedom Square to mark this significant milestone in Uganda's educational sector.

 Organization

-The University Council is the supreme governing body of the university while Senate is the chief academic organ of the university.
+The University Council is the supreme governing body of the university while the Senate is the chief academic organ of the university.